 Delay or Cancellation of Classes or Other Campus Activities

 The decision to delay or cancel classes is a collaborative process that involves the Facilities Operations and Management Departments, the president, and the provost.

 The decision to delay or cancel campus activities will be made as early as possible (usually by 6 a.m.) for any day that is affected by severe weather.
-For inclement weather during the afternoon and evening, a decision will be made and announced by noon for afternoon classes and 2 p.m. for evening classes.
+For inclement weather during the afternoon and evening, a decision will be made no less than 90 minutes prior to the cancellation of classes.
+For example, a decision will be made and announced by 12:30 p.m. for afternoon classes that begin at 2:00 p.m. and at 2:00 p.m. for those that begin at 3:30 p.m. or later.
 There are a number of factors that are considered in this process, including the forecast from the National Weather Service, inclement weather in the immediate vicinity of the campus, local road conditions, and the ability to properly clear campus walkways and parking lots.
 When classes are delayed, all classes on the affected day that begin before the delayed opening time will be cancelled.

 During and after a significant snow storm, major arterial roads, walks and entrance ways, especially the ones that connect critical service areas such as University Police, the Health Center, the physical plant and food service will have high priority for snow removal.
 Access to residence halls, academic buildings, dining halls are also usually given priority based on the type of storm and the time of day.
 Priority is also given to ADA walkways as directed by the Disability Resource Center.
 Secondary paths are given lower priority and are addressed as resources allow.